pedrotgn/pyactor/doc/tutorial.rst

 to check the raising of exceptions.

-Finally, note that the only argument for :meth:`~.result` (also for :meth:`~.exception`) is the timeout: the time, in seconds, to wait for a result.
+Finally, note that the only argument for :meth:`~.result` (also for :meth:`~.exception`) is the timeout: the time, in seconds, to wait for a result before raising an error.

 .. _sample1b: